FredPont/FileFootprintLister/Readme.md

 </p>

 #  File Footprint Lister
-File Footprint Lister is a software to compute recursively files footprints (md5sum, sha256) of all files in a list of directories
+File Footprint Lister is a software to compute recursively files footprints (md5sum, sha256) of all files in a list of directories.

+Lists can be compared using [CompareFootprintLists](https://github.com/FredPont/CompareFootprintLists)

 # Quick start
 - edit the config/path.csv file